louisvillemetro-innovation/OPI2-Home/_innovation/citizen-services.md

 Our citizen's expectations are being set by the pace and responsiveness of private industry.
 The future of government is not behind paper forms, or labyrinth processes but instead the future of our government is ubiquitous service and availability.
 The citizen expectation is to be able to solve their problems quickly, efficiently and with as little energy as possible.

 To accomplish this effort, the Office of Civic Innovation is experimenting with several Smart Assistants, and Voice User Interfaces (VUIs).
-By engaging with our local Code for America chapter, the Civic Data Alliance, we have created a number of community developed skills, primarily for (but not limited to) the Amazon Alexa digital assistant.
+By engaging with our local Code for America chapter, we have created a number of community developed skills, primarily for (but not limited to) the Amazon Alexa digital assistant.
 This allows us to experiment with voice interaction, a new channel for digital citizen services.

 As these technologies have a greater impact and influence on our lives, and are developed for citizens by their local government, it is important the citizens have the capability and option to review the code of this software.
 You can review this project, and many others on our organization page on [GitHub](https://github.com/louisvillemetro-innovation).